These days, Jeep Wranglers seem to be the popular choice for motorhome towing.

 - You can tow any front wheel drive manual transmission vehicle as far as you want and as long as you want.
 However, as an added precaution, you might want to consider a Lube Pump or Axle Lock to ensure that no transmission damage will occur.

-- If your four wheel drive vehicle has no manual lockout hubs and/or no manual transfer case, then you will need a coupling device on the rear drive shaft in order to tow it safely.
+- If your four-wheel drive vehicle has no manual lockout hubs and/or no manual transfer case… you will need a coupling device on the rear drive shaft in order to tow it safely.

-Four wheel down toading has little or no effect on the handling, gas mileage, and overall wear & tear of your RV.
-Plus, it gives you the freedom to go sightseeing, shopping, and exploring on a whim!
+Plus, it gives you freedom to go sightseeing, shopping, and exploring on a whim!

 - A tow dolly adds 500 to 1,500 pounds to the towed weight — which will now total 4,000 or 5,000 pounds.

 - Due to the added weight, a tow dolly requires on-board brakes — which significantly increases the price and maintenance.